The DIRECT Path of Meditation that Leads to Living ALOHA

 • stress or conflict quickly triggers emotional reactions, often uncontrollably

-• they feel pulled in too many directions by modern life
+• you feel pulled in too many directions by modern life or you deliberately fill up every moment

-• they sense there must be a deeper way to live
+• you sense there must be a deeper way to live

-• they want greater clarity, compassion, and inner steadiness
+• you want greater clarity, compassion, and inner steadiness

 The good news is that the mind can be trained, and a calmer, wiser way of living is available.